getreu/tp-note/docs/source/tpnote--manpage.md

 2. If the environment variable '`TPNOTE_CONFIG="<path>"`' is set, '`<path>`' indicates the location of the configuration file.
-3. At startup all parent directories of the note file path are searched for a file named '`.tpnoteroot`'.
+3. At startup all parent directories of the note file path are searched for a file named '`.tpnote.toml`'.
 If present and its content is not empty, Tp-Note interprets the file's content as configuration file.
    Continue otherwise.
 4. Tp-Note tries to find its configuration data at the operating system's